rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-templates.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-templates"/>
 </head>

-[Pod Security admission (PSA)](./pod-security-standards.md) configuration templates are a Rancher custom-defined resource (CRD), available in Rancher v2.7.2 and above.
+[Pod Security Admission (PSA)](./pod-security-standards.md) configuration templates are a Rancher custom-defined resource (CRD), available in Rancher v2.7.2 and above.
 The templates provide pre-defined security configurations that you can apply to a cluster:

 - `rancher-privileged`: The most permissive configuration.
 It doesn't restrict the behavior of any pods.
 This allows for known privilege escalations.
 This policy has no exemptions.
 - `rancher-restricted`: A heavily restricted configuration that follows current best practices for hardening pods.
+You can use this configuration to assign a CIS benchmark profile to the cluster.
 You must make [namespace-level exemptions](./pod-security-standards.md#rancher-on-psa-restricted-clusters) for Rancher components.

 ## Assign a Pod Security Admissions (PSA) Configuration Template